nov314k/farmafit/README.md

 Edit `input.json` in root directory using a plain text editor.

-For "experiment_name", put a suitable experiment name/identifier (enclosed in double quotation marks).
-This identifier is only used for clearer reporting of results.
+For _"experiment_name"_, enter a suitable experiment name/identifier (enclosed in double quotation marks).
+This identifier is used only for clearer reporting of results.

-For each of "data_points", enter "minutes" and "percentage".
-Minutes is the number of minutes elapsed from the start of the experiment, and "percentage" is the percentage of the substance dissolved at that time.
-Values for "minutes" and "percentage" are entered without double quotes.
+For each of _"data_points"_, enter _"minutes"_ and _"percentage"_.
+Minutes is the number of minutes elapsed from the start of the experiment (when _"minutes"_ = 0), and _"percentage"_ is the percentage of the substance dissolved at that time.
+Values for _"minutes"_ and _"percentage"_ are entered without double quotes.

-Program assumes the measurement values are sorted in ascending "minutes".
+Program assumes the measurement values are sorted in ascending order of _"minutes"_ values.

-While the code will produce some results with a single data points, those results will not make much sense.
-Also, note that for some models we cannot use data points where "mins" = 0 and/or "percentage" = 0.
+While the code will produce some results with a single data point, those results will not make much sense.
+Note that, for some models, we cannot use data points where _"mins"_ = 0 and/or _"percentage"_ = 0.
 This is because we apply the natural logarithm function to these values, and `log(0)` is not usefully defined.
-For models where the `log` function is used, Farmafit simply eliminates the first data point, with the assumption that zero-valued "minutes" and/or "percentage" are located there.
+For models where the `log` function is used, _Farmafit_ simply eliminates the first data point, with the assumption that the first data point probably contains zero-valued _"minutes"_ and/or _"percentage"_.

 Use ASCII characters only.
 Decimal point separator (.) must be used for rational numbers.
 Decimal comma separator (,) is not supported.

 Once experimental data is entered into `input.json` execute `./farmafit.exe` in the root directory.
 Results are displayed on the screen.

-## Models and Farmafit output
+## Models and _Farmafit_ output

-Farmafit calculates parameters of the following models.
-In all equations `Q` represents the percentage of the dissolved substance, and `t` is time in minutes.
+_Farmafit_ calculates parameters of the models listed in this section.
+In all equations, `Q` represents the percentage of the dissolved substance, and `t` is elapsed time in minutes.

-For all models, r-squared `rsq` value is used to measure goodness of fit.
+For all models, r-squared `rsq` value is used to measure the goodness of fit.

 ### Zero-order kinetics

 Model equation: `Q = k0 * t`

-Farmafit calculates `k0`.
+_Farmafit_ calculates `k0`.

 ### First-order kinetics

 Model equation: `Q = (1 - exp (-k1 * t)) * 100`

-Farmafit calculates `k1`.
+_Farmafit_ calculates `k1`.

 ### Higuchi's equation

 Model equation: `Q = kh * sqrt (t)`

-Farmafit calculates `kh`.
+_Farmafit_ calculates `kh`.

 ### Peppas' equation

 Model equation: `Q = k * t^n`

-Farmafit calculates `k` and `n`.
+_Farmafit_ calculates `k` and `n`.

 ## Documentation